justinwlin/Runpod-Tips-and-Tricks/SpeedTest/README.md

 If the speed is really slow on one of the sources you can use flags to skip that source and test the other sources.
 I do recommend at minimum test the speed-test-cli and a couple of the other download file sources.

-The test actually **will max out downloads at 5 minutes though and still capture information** so there is no need to skip it if you just wait for 5 minutes, but it is jus tan option.
+The test actually **will max out downloads at 5 minutes for every request and still capture information** so there is no need to skip it if you just wait for 5 minutes, but it is just an option.
+You don't need to worry about if you need to sit here the whole time waiting for it to finish.

 ## Options
 No flag provided will auto run the whole script